dbiir/TxnSailsServer/README.md

 ## Evaluation
 ### Environment and Configuration
-We conducted our experiments on two servers, each equipped with an Intel(R) Xeon(R) Platinum 8361HC CPU @ 2.60GHz processer, which includes 24 physical cores, 64 GB of DRAM, and a 500 GB SSD.
+We conducted our experiments on two servers, each equipped with an Intel(R) Xeon(R) Platinum 8361HC CPU @ 2.60GHz processor, which includes 24 physical cores, 64 GB of DRAM, and a 500 GB SSD.
-The operation system was CentOS Linux release 7.9.
+The operating system was CentOS Linux release 7.9.

 We utilize BenchBase as our benchmark simulator, deploying it on a single server.
 We modify it to interface with TxnSails.
 By default, the experiments are conducted using 128 client terminals.

 We deployed PostgreSQL 15.2 as the database engine.
-For our database configuration, we allocated a buffer pool size of 24GB, limited the maximum number of connections to 2000, and established a lock wait timeout of 100 ms. To eliminate network-related variables from affecting the results, both \sysname and PostgreSQL were deployed on another server.
+For our database configuration, we allocated a buffer pool size of 24GB, limited the maximum number of connections to 2000, and established a lock wait timeout of 100 ms. To eliminate network-related variables from affecting the results, both TxnSails and PostgreSQL were deployed on another server.

 ### How to Build
 TxnSails requires JDK 21 and Maven 3.9+ for compilation.
 To run the build scripts, you need to ensure that Python 3.9+ is installed.
 Meanwhile, the graph learning module requires <TODO>.